-Important: In the initial Supvisors design, it was expected that the numprocs value set in the program configuration file would match the number of elements in supvisors\list.
+Important: In the initial Supvisors design, it was expected that the numprocs value set in the program configuration file would exactly match the number of Supvisors instances.

-However, if the number of elements in supvisors\list is greater than the numprocs value, programs will be assigned to the numprocs first Supvisors instances.
+However, if the number of Supvisors instances is greater than the numprocs value, processes will be assigned to the numprocs first Supvisors instances, with both # and @.